Collegeville/CW21/Contribute.md

 Any member of the computational science and engineering community who has an interest in improving scientific software teams is encouraged to submit content to build the program of Collegeville 2021.

+While we welcome any relevant contribution to the software teams theme,

-We are particularly interested in contributions that draw from software team experiences.
+**_We are particularly interested in contributions that draw from software team experiences, no matter how formal or informal your team processes are.
 Often the structures and dynamics of scientific software teams are not clearly documented.
 We strongly encourage participants to reflect on how their teams are organized and operate and submit content for the workshop in any of the formats listed below.
+By sharing your team's experience, you will help build community awareness about how we can understand and improve scientific software teams._**

 We also enthusiastically welcome contributions on conceptual models that can help attendees better understand how teams work and can be improved.